 - f.
 Assignment and Delegation.
 Grantee shall not assign, delegate, sublet, or transfer any interest in or duty under this Agreement without the prior written consent of the District, and no such transfer shall be of any force or effect whatsoever unless and until such consent is received. - g.
 Amendment.
 No changes in this Agreement shall be valid unless made in writing and signed by the parties to this Agreement.
 No oral understanding or agreement not incorporated in this Agreement shall be binding on any of the parties. - h.
 No Third Party Beneficiaries.
 Nothing contained in this Agreement shall be construed to create and the parties do not intend to create any rights in third parties. - i.
 Merger.
 This writing is intended both as the final expression of the agreement between the parties hereto with respect to the included terms and as a complete and exclusive statement of the terms of the Agreement, pursuant to Code of Civil Procedure Section 1856.
-No modification of this Agreement shall be effective unless and until such modification is evidenced by a writing signed by both parties.

-j.
-Time of Essence .
-Time is and provision hereof. d shall be of the essence of this Agreement and every
+No modification of this Agreement shall be effective unless and until such modification is evidenced by a writing signed by both parties. - j.
+Time of Essence.
+Time is and shall be of the essence of this Agreement and every provision hereof.

 IN WITNESS WHEREOF, the parties hereto have executed this Agreement as set forth below.

 APPROVED: SONOMA COUNTY AGRICULTURAL PRESERVATION AND OPEN SPACE DISTRICT APPROVED: GRANTEE

+William Keene

+Authorized Representative

-William Keene Authorized Representative (The signatory hereby warrants and represents he/she is authorized to execute this document on behalf of Grantee)
+(The signatory hereby warrants and represents he/she is authorized to execute this document on behalf of Grantee)

-Date: Date:
+Date:

 Exhibits

 A: Legal Description

 B: Form of Reimbursement Claim

 C: Insurance Requirements

-A-4 Conservation Easement Template
+A-6 Conservation Easement Sample - Natural Resource